-Indeed, Secretary Aguilar misrepresents the legislative intent when he claims, "the requirement of 'personal knowledge' was meant to preclude challenges based on such comparisons," using the DMV addresses.
+Indeed, Secretary Aguilar misrepresents the legislative intent when he claims "the requirement of 'personal knowledge' was meant to preclude challenges based on such comparisons," using the DMV addresses.
 See Muth Decl., Exhibit 1.
 As.
 Mr. Muth stated in his open letter to Secretary Aguilar, the Nevada Legislature clearly rejected the testimony as the intention of the Legislature.
 In fact, the Nevada Legislature amended the legislation and specifically deleted the following language "[F]or the purposes of this subsection, the personal knowledge of the registered voter must not be based on any information obtained from the records of the department of motor vehicles and public safety."
 See Muth Declaration, Exhibit 6; compare page COF0012 and page COF0085.
 The legislative intent does not get any clearer than to have language deleted from the legislation.

-Additionally, Secretary Aguilar attempts to claim that the separate challenges of a registrant filed by Petitioners are not based on individualized information, claiming that Mr. Muth's individual challenges pursuant to NRS 293.535 are somehow part of the State's systematic removal of ineligible voters from the official lists of eligible voters.
+Additionally, Secretary Aguilar attempts to claim that the individual challenges filed by Petitioners are not based on individualized information, claiming that Mr. Muth's individual challenges pursuant to NRS 293.535 are somehow part of the State's systematic removal of ineligible voters from the official lists of eligible voters.
 Secretary Aguilar cites to Arcia v.
 Fla.
 Sec'y of State, 772 F.3d 1335, which dealt with two state run programs.
-The first program was the Florida state secretary of state compiling a list of registered voters who presented the Department of Highway Safety and Motor Vehicles (DHSMV), with green cards and foreign passports, suggesting that they are non-citizens.
+The first program was the state secretary of state compiling a list of registered voters who presented the Department of Highway Safety and Motor Vehicles (DHSMV), with green cards and foreign passports, suggesting that they are non-citizens.
 The second program relied upon the Department of Homeland Security's Systematic Alien Verification for Entitlements (SAVE) database.

-Petitioner's actions do not constitute a systematic removal of the names of ineligible voters from the official lists of eligible voters by the State.
+Petitioner's actions do not constitute a systematic removal of the names of ineligible voters from the official lists of eligible voters, by the State.
 More importantly, the results of Petitioners' actions do not remove any registrant from the "official eligible list."
-Indeed, upon filing the affidavit, Respondent is required to send a notice, with the affidavit, to the challenged registrant.
+Indeed, upon filing the affidavit, Respondents are to send a notice, with the affidavit, to the challenged registrant.
 See NRS 293.530.
 Only after the challenged registrant fails to respond to the notice, does the challenged registrant get designated as inactive on the voter's application to register to vote.
-See 3 5 6 7 8

-NRS 293.530(1)(g); see also Common Cause/New York v.
+See NRS 293.530(1)(g); see also Common Cause/New York v.
 Brehm, 344 F. Supp.
 3d 542 (2018) (placement of voter on "inactive status" after mail sent to voter was returned as undeliverable, which results in voter's name removed from the official poll book at his voting precinct, so that his name only appeared on list of voters maintained by the elections board, did not amount to voter's removal from "official list of eligible voters," as would violate NVRA).
 Accordingly, Secretary Aguilar is simply incorrect in his "opinion" and legal analysis of the National Voter Registration Act.

-NRS 293.535 and NRS 293.530 are clear and unambiguous and require Respondent to send notice to the challenged registrants upon the filing of an affidavit.
-Respondent refuses to satisfy her obligations under Nevada Law and accordingly, a Writ of Mandamus must be issued to require Respondent to mail out notice to the challenged registrant, pursuant to NRS 293.535 and NRS 293.530.
-Additionally, the Court should declare that the statute requires Respondent to undertake the tasks required pursuant to NRS 293.535 and NRS 293.530, and in the future.
+NRS 293.535 and NRS 293.530 are clear and unambiguous and require Respondents to sent notice to the challenged registrants upon the filing of an affidavit.
+Respondents refuse to satisfy their obligations under Nevada Law and accordingly, a Writ of Mandamus must be issued to require the Respondents to provide notice under NRS 293.535 and NRS 293.530.
+Additionally, the Court should declare that the statute requires Respondents to undertake this tasks required pursuant to NRS 293.535 and NRS 293.530, and in the future.

-Petitioners are more than likely to succeed on the merits of their Petition and injunctive relief should be granted.
+Petitionrs are more than likely to succeed on the merits of their Petition and injunctive relief should be granted.

-В. Petitioners will Suffer Irreparable Harm Without Injunction
+B. Petitioners will Suffer Irreparable Harm Without Injunction